Gibbs Sampling of Continuous Potentials on a Quantum Computer: Introduction

-In our case the potentials are generic non-convex periodic functions and the relevant Poincar\'e constant is that of the function $E/2$ due to Born rule (see \cref{sec:algorithm}).
+We use our Fourier interpolation techniques to achieve high precision Gibbs sampling as summarized in \cref{tab:comparison}.
+Our algorithm uses $\tilde O\left(\kappa_{E/2} e^{\Delta / 2} d^7 \plog(1/\epsilon)\right)$ queries to the oracle $O_E$ for Gibbs sampling with an approximation error $\epsilon$ in total variation distance (TV) (\cref{thm:main-result}).
+This provides an opportunity for quantum speedup for families of functions with small Poincar\'e constants.
+However, for a generic non-convex periodic function $E$ the relevant Poincar\'e constant (i.e., that of $E/2$, due to Born rule) is in $O(e^{\Delta/2})$.
 Therefore, our complexity factor $\kappa_{E/2} e^{\Delta/2} = e^{\Delta}$ in the first row of \cref{tab:comparison} saturates the complexity bound of classical rejection sampling for periodic functions in absence of any additional structure.
 However for families of functions with a Poincar\'e constant better than the Eyring-Kramers bound we may achieve a quantum advantage.
 For example, for Morse functions with unique global minima we achieve the query complexities in the third row of the table (\cref{cor:body-unique-optimum}).
-The classical counterpart for this result is \cite[Theorem 2.4] {li2020riemannian} which results in the complexity bounds of the fourth row.
+The classical counterpart for this result is \citep[Theorem 2.4]{li2020riemannian} which results in the complexity bounds of the fourth row.
 In comparison, our algorithm achieves an exponential advantage in precision $\epsilon$ while only consuming zeroeth order queries to the function.

-The prior results Metropolized random walk (MRW), the underdamped Langevin dynamics (ULD) and the Metropolis-adjusted Langevin algorithm (MALA), together with their accelerations via quantum random walk in \cite {childs2022quantum} are also included in \cref{tab:comparison}.
+The prior results, Metropolized random walk (MRW), the underdamped Langevin dynamics (ULD) and the Metropolis-adjusted Langevin algorithm (MALA), together with their accelerations via quantum random walk in \cite {childs2022quantum} are also included in \cref{tab:comparison}.
 We note that all these algorithms require convexity assumptions on the potential.
-For $\mu$-strongly convex functions the Poincar\'e constant $\kappa_E$ is $1/\mu$, famously known as the Bakry-\'Emery criterion \cite{bakry2014analysis}.
+While convex potentials are of theoretical interest for analyzing and comparing different sampling algorithm, they do not pertain to practical ML scenarios as real-world distributions are not uni-modal.